California Sues To Block Trump Administration Fracking Plans

 The lawsuit says the government failed to properly consider the potential water and air pollution, its affect on endangered species, or the possibility that the process could cause minor earthquakes or the land to subside.

-It says the government inaccurately predicted that just four wells each year would use fracking.
-It argues that it also interferes with California’s goal of reducing climate-warming greenhouse gas emissions.
+Becerra said the government inaccurately predicted that just four wells each year would use fracking.
+He argued that it also interferes with California’s goal of reducing climate-warming greenhouse gas emissions.
 Currently, seven of the eight counties fail air quality standards for particulate matter, ozone, or both.

-Becerra sued the bureau in 2018 over its repeal of the 2015 Fracking Rule, which governs the fracking of oil and gas wells on federal lands nationwide.
+Clare Lakewood, legal director at the Center for Biological Diversity, said she was encouraged by the state’s efforts to block the administration’s plan to “unleash a frenzy of fracking and drilling on our beautiful public lands.”

+The center and other conservation groups sued Tuesday to challenge this same plan.
+The groups also sued in October to block federal plans to allow fracking on an additional 725,500 acres in 11 counties in California’s Central Coast and San Francisco Bay areas.